6308 Monona dr, Monona WI 53513

 You will find many ways on the internet on "how to" take care of this animal.
 This care sheet is showing the way we found works best for us from our many years of experience and caring for this species.

-In the wild, Peter's Banded Sand Skinks spend more of their time on the ground or scrabbling around in the rocks.
+In the wild, Peter's Banded Sand Skinks spend their time on the ground or living under the sand.
 So floor space is more important than height in your enclosure.
 Young skinks up to about 6 months of age can be housed in a 20 gal long enclosure or Exo Terras 18" x 18" x 12".
 A couple adults can be housed in a minimum of a 36" long enclosure.
-Exo Terra's 36" x 18" x 18" or Zilla's 30 breeder critter cage both work well.
-If you have the space, you can go bigger.
+Exo Terra's 36" x 18" x 12" , Zilla's 30 breeder critter cage or Zoo meds low boy tank all work well.

-They like to dig so provide a loose substrate such as exo terra natural sand, 1" is usually fine.
-Naturally they live in a area that is more hard packed dry ground, than loose sand.
-So, we don't suggest making the bedding too deep to limit the amount they might scoop up while chasing insects.
+They like to dig so provide a loose substrate such as exo terra natural sand, 1"-2" is usually fine.
 You may see your skink sleeping behind a log with just his head buried in the sand and they seem to be fine with this.
 Give them plenty of hiding spots to choose from so they feel safe.
-This can be as simple as a piece of driftwood that is raised enough for them to go under or an actual reptile hide like Zillas bark bend.
-Give them several choices, especially if you keep more than one skink.
+This can be as simple as a flat rock or driftwood for them to go under.
+Several choices is especially important if you keep more than one skink.
+They like to bury themselves in the sand but some of them seem to prefer to be in the sand and under a "structure' of some kind, like a food dish or a log.
+More than likely to feel safe from predators.

 LIGHTING & TEMPERATURES